 - A professional is responsible: They complete their duties.
 They are aware of policies, due dates, and expectations.
 They ask questions.
 They don’t require multiple reminders.
 They apologize when they are wrong.
 They tell the truth, always.

 - A professional is cooperative: They do what is best and for the good of the department/company, not solely to benefit themselves.
 They jump in to help, even when it’s not their job.
 They have a pleasant disposition.
 They find ways to work well with others.
 They do not undermine or exclude a difficult coworker.

 - A professional is respectful: They listen to others’ opinions.
 They maintain a neat appearance.
 They are tactful.
 They address conflict without a predetermined attitude.
 They don’t lose control.
 They avoid or limit harsh words and cursing.
 They share and give credit when due.
 They avoid drama and gossip.

-- A professional is interested: They look for ways to improve their skills.
+- A professional is interested: To maintain and develop their skills, they might take different courses and attempt exams like prince2 exam or other exams relevant to their profession.
 They find ways to be helpful.
 They take on new opportunities.
 They get to know their coworkers.
 They keep up with company news.

 - A professional has integrity: They practice all of the above, even when no one is looking.

 Final thoughts: Being a professional does not require you to lose your charming personality or become a strait-laced uptight robot.
 It merely means that you use a little courtesy, consideration, and tact in the workplace.